Philippines–Thailand relations

-The Philippines–Thailand relations refers to the bilateral relations between the Republic of the Philippines and the Kingdom of Thailand.
+Filipino–Thai relations refers to the bilateral relations between the Philippines and Thailand.
 The Philippines established formal diplomatic relations with Thailand on June 14, 1949.
 The relations between the two are described as warm and friendly.
 Thailand is one of the Philippines' major trade partners and one of the Philippines' sources of rice through Thai exports.
 Bilateral relations continues to be strengthened through talks and agreements on economic, security and cultural matters including concerns on rice trade, fight on drugs and human trafficking.
 Thailand has an embassy in Manila and an honorary consulate in Cebu, while the Philippines maintains an embassy in Bangkok.
+Both countries are members of ASEAN and the Non-Aligned Movement.